- Download our Johannesburg Schools Guide

 Private schools in Johannesburg

-There are a number of good options for private schools in Johannesburg.
-As they are funded privately, they have more freedom in terms of what curriculum they offer.
+There are several good private school options in Johannesburg.
+As they are funded privately, they have more freedom in terms of their curriculum.
 Many private schools teach through the lens of a particular religion, such as Catholicism, or an alternative educational philosophy, like Montessori.

-Many private schools have excellent academic standards as well as a wide range of extra-curricular activities, all taking place within pristine facilities.
-Fees at these schools can be high, though they are generally lower than international school fees.
+Many private schools have excellent academic standards and a wide range of extracurricular activities, all within pristine facilities.
+Fees at these schools can be high, although they are generally lower than international school fees.

 International schools in Johannesburg